markdingo/miekgrrl/README.md

 ## Introduction

-`miekgrrl` is a tiny specialized adaptor package with a single `Derive()` function which converts a `dns.Msg` to a `rrl.ResponseTuple` suitable for passing to the [rrl](https://github.com/markdingo/rrl) `Debit()` function.
+`miekgrrl` is a tiny specialized adaptor package with a single `Derive()` function which converts a `miekg/dns.Msg` to a `rrl.ResponseTuple` suitable for passing to the [rrl](https://github.com/markdingo/rrl) `Debit()` function.

 By way of background, the [rrl](https://github.com/markdingo/rrl) package is an agnostic